 Heart of a Killer

-This romantic suspense is a paperback edition that was published by Mira on October 18, 2011 and has 407 pages.
+romantic suspense that was published by Mira on October 18, 2011 and has 407 pages.

 Explore it on Goodreads or Amazon.